miladjavadi/box2kit/README.md

 This repo contains four types of models for performing explicitly paired target-output instrument timbre transfer.

-Three of these: *neural transform*, *match search*, and *affine transform*, are effectively vector transforms that are applied to latent space respresentations of audio signals, encoded using [Descript Audio Codec (DAC)](https://github.com/descriptinc/descript-audio-codec).
+Three of these: *neural transfer*, *match search*, and *affine transformation*, are effectively vector transforms that are applied to latent space respresentations of audio signals, encoded using [Descript Audio Codec (DAC)](https://github.com/descriptinc/descript-audio-codec).
 There are two main reasons for this.
 Firstly, by using DAC as an interface for our models, we effectively bypass the need for our models to learn feature representation, as this is already accomplished by DAC.
 This potentially allows us to create sparser models, that are faster to train and less prone to overfitting when data is sparse, as is often the case for paired data modeling.